-Living on campus is often the best deal for postdocs, especially when you first come to the Bay Area.
-Besides the generally lower cost and obvious convenience of living on campus, you will also not be burdened with having to connect utilities or establish internet service; you won't have to sign a long lease or pay large deposits; and you won't have to worry about finding roommates on your own.
+Living on campus is often the best deal for students, especially when you first come to the Bay Area.
+Besides the generally lower cost and obvious convenience of living on campus, you will also not be burdened with having to sign a long lease; and you won't have to worry about finding roommates on your own.
 Even if living in campus housing is not appealing to you for the long-term, you may still find it much easier to live in campus housing temporarily, at least until you get a feel for San Francisco and other Bay Area cities and neighborhoods.
-Explore the options for living on campus and view the 2017 campus housing brochure.
+Explore the options for living on campus.

 Campus Life Services at UCSF operates all campus housing facilities.
 Their website has many other resources for students and postdocs seeking housing including eligibility requirements, agreements and contracts, information about parking, renter's insurance, bicycle policy, accommodations for people with disabilities, and much more.
 The campus housing website should be your primary source of information about living on campus!